ePages-de/epages-devportal/_posts/2018/2018-10-30-the-best-tools-to-implement-ux-concepts.md

 ## Getting user interface texts right

 Besides supporting our teams, we have another role during the implementation phase.
 Together with our Technical Writers we provide UI texts for our products.
-If you want to know more about this great alliance, please have a look at Birgit's post ["Why UX and Technical Writing make a dream team"](/blog/techcomm-and-socialmedia/why-ux-and-technical-writing-make-a-dream-team/)!
+If you want to know more about this great alliance, have a look at Birgit's post ["Why UX and Technical Writing make a dream team"](/blog/techcomm-and-socialmedia/why-ux-and-technical-writing-make-a-dream-team/)!

-Writing UI texts is much easier (and makes much more fun), if you have the right tooling in place.
+Crafting UI texts is much easier (and much more fun), if you have the right tooling in place.

 ### Terminology database

+Our internal terminology database is a great support for us when it comes to using terms that have already been defined, and thus creating consistent UI texts.

-{% image_lightbox image="/assets/img/pages/blog/images/terminology_database.png" align="center" %}
+{% image_custom image="/assets/img/pages/blog/images/terminology_database.png" width="100" lightbox %}

+We've put quite some initial effort into setting up this database.
+It involved a lot of research, discussions, and agreements in advance, but the effort was absolutely worth it!
+Our head can only remember limited terms that we defined and agreed months or even years ago.
+It's a lot easier for us to ask the database and easily find out the right one as all of the entries come with definitions, context, and screenshots.

 ### PhraseApp

+Our localization tool is worth its weight in gold.
+It not only helps us to have our software translated into other languages, but it is also a great support when it comes to creating the source texts.
+Once the development teams have implemented our UX concepts, we have access to the preliminary texts from our mockups in PhraseApp.
+This way, we can see the texts in their entire context directly in the user interface, and we can adapt them or create new phrases uniformly.
+What's more, the tool shows us matching terminology so that we don't have to reinvent the wheel.

-## 4. Usability Testing
+## Usability testing

 For Usability Testing we have two different tools in place - one for in-house usability testing and one for remote usability testing.